April 23rd 2019

 Incentive 2: it can help ward off unwanted colds and bugs.
 “Exercise in short to medium bouts has been shown to improve our immunity and therefore at a time when colds and other viruses are circulating, this can be a positive step to help,” explains Dr Burdon.
 “If you have a cold and feel well otherwise, it is generally safe to exercise, but any fever or other symptoms in the chest should mean you should avoid exercise until you feel fully better,” he cautions.

-In Bec's experience, the winter elements can help give your running goals a kickstart in the right direction: “When we first start running, many people struggle with breathing and regulating their body temperature - when you’re puffed and hot and sweaty, enjoying a run can seem like wishful thinking.
-In winter, it can feel like both of these are slightly easier as we are naturally a little cooler due to the season temperature changes and the air is slightly thinner, less humid, and smoother to breathe in,” she says.
+In Becs' experience, the colder elements can help give your running goals a kickstart in the right direction: “When we first start running, many people struggle with breathing and regulating their body temperature - when you’re puffed and hot and sweaty, enjoying a run can seem like wishful thinking.
+In autumn, it can feel like both of these are slightly easier as we are naturally a little cooler due to the season temperature changes and the air is slightly thinner, less humid, and smoother to breathe in,” she says.
 “This can often be a big draw to new runners for getting out there as opposed to sticky summer months.
 However when it drops very cold, the dangers of getting chills from sweat and chesty coughs from the very cold air are high, so make sure you check the weather and dress appropriately for your session,” she cautions.
 “If you're running from and back to a warm place at a relatively even tempo, then there are some great easy kit options but if you've planned a speed session with lots of stops and starts for recovery, I'd suggest layers!”
 We’ll get to that in just a little bit...

 Incentive 4: it can help give your summer fitness goals a headstart.
 “If we set our intentions for training and stick to them from when the weather is at its worst, when the days are their shortest and our social calendars are full, we will see continuity all the way through to summer,” says Bec.
 “Not using excuses when it is by far the easiest time of year to pull them out the bag, will set you off on the path to success a lot more easily and with a lot more time.”